31 Differential colocalization

 labs(color = "condition")

-From the FPCA we note that the variability in onset diabetes curves is larger than the other two categories.
+From the FPCA, we note that the variability in curves from ‘Onset’ patients is larger than the other two groups.

-Next, we will show how FDA techniques can be used to make inference on the spatial statistics curves.
+Next, we will show how FDA techniques can be used to make inferences from the functional spatial summaries.
 We use a generalized additive mixed model with a functional response (Scheipl, Staicu, and Greven 2015; Scheipl, Gertheiss, and Greven 2016; Goldsmith et al. 2024).
+In such models, some parameters are functional and some are constants (see below).

 Code